CollinsIkiara/Employee-Turnover/README.md

 - **Promoted**: 1 if the employee was promoted in the previous 24 months, 0 otherwise. (integer)
 - **Review**: The composite score the employee received in their last evaluation. (decimal/float)
 - **Projects**: How many projects the employee is involved in. (integer)
-- **Salary**: For confidentiality reasons, salary comes in three tiers: low, medium, high. (categorical)
+- **Salary**: For confidentiality reasons, salary comes in three tiers: low, medium, and high. (categorical)
 - **Tenure**: How many years the employee has been at the company. (decimal/float)
 - **Satisfaction**: A measure of employee satisfaction from surveys. (decimal/float)
 - **Bonus**: 1 if the employee received a bonus in the previous 24 months, 0 otherwise. (integer)